+Staff Attorney

+O - 231-591-3894

+KenPlas@ferris.edu

+JulieAlexander@ferris.edu

-Associate General Counsel O - 231-591-3894 RachelUrquhart@ferris.edu Director of Accessibility & Disabilities Services O - 231-591-2742 JulieAlexander@ferris.edu
+Educational & Career Counselor, Educational Counseling and Disabilities Services O - 231-591-3058

 Behavior Review Team Charge

 The Ferris State University Behavior Review Team (BRT) is a multi-disciplinary team of employees from across the campus that meet weekly throughout the fall and spring semesters to review referrals of student behavior that raise significant concern.
 The goal of the team is to coordinate outreach or intervention to these students.
 The team is dedicated to fostering an educational environment for all members of our community through a proactive, objective, supportive, and collaborative approach to the prevention, identification, assessment, intervention, management, and coordinated response to student situations that cause concern including those that may pose a wellbeing and/or safety of individuals in our campus community.